Laser hair removal: how to prepare?

 • interrupted skin continuity,

-• skin conditions, e.g., vitiligo, psoriasis, or photodermatoses,
+• skin disorders, e.g. vitiligo, psoriasis, or photodermatoses,

 • tattoos in the area undergoing treatment.

-Relative contraindications include menstruation (especially in the bikini area depilation) and general body weakness.
+Relative contraindications include menstruation (especially in the case of bikini depilation) and general weakness of the body.

-What is the significance of consulting with a specialist before a medical procedure?
+What is the importance of consulting with a specialist before a procedure?

-Consultation before laser hair removal is a key element of preparations for the procedure that must be carried out by an experienced cosmetologist.
-Its aim is to ensure the safety and effectiveness of the treatment by excluding any contraindications to its performance.
+Consultation before laser hair removal is a key element of preparation for the procedure that must be carried out by an experienced cosmetologist.
+Its purpose is to ensure the safety and effectiveness of the treatment by excluding any contraindications to its performance.

 During this visit, the specialist: